JuliaBerry/juliaberry.github.io/compile.md

 Due to the memory limits, running multiple jobs (i.e. `make -j...`) is not recommended.

 ## The hard part
 The hardest part is waiting.
-The initial compile will take 12+ hours to compile.
-Subsequent compiles after creating the _Make.user_ file as described above should only take around two hours.
+On a Raspberry Pi 3 Model B+, the initial build takes 12+ hours.
+Subsequent builds after creating the _Make.user_ file as described above should only take around two hours.

 # Distributing
 ### Binary Distributions